Gobero

-The Gobero archaeological site, dating to approximately 8000 BCE, is the oldest known graveyard in the Sahara Desert.
+The Gobero archaeological site, dating to around 8000 BCE, is the oldest known cemetery in the Sahara Desert.
 The site contains important information for archaeologists on how early humans adapted to a constantly changing environment.
 Gobero is located in the Ténéré desert of Niger, and is named after the Tuareg name for the region.
 It is the type site of the Holocene era Kiffian culture and Tenerian culture.

 Site

-The area was once the location of a freshwater paleolake named Gobero, approximately 3 km in diameter and, 3 m in depth.
+The area was once the location of a freshwater lake named Lake Gobero, around 3 km in diameter and 3 m in depth.
 There are eight sites that make up Gobero: G1, G2, G3, G4, G5, G6, G7, and G8, five of which (G1, G2, G3, G5, and G8) have funerary and habitation remains.